 Still, I look back at this time fondly.
 I made some great friends, some of whom are in the Top 20.
 I learned so much about food, about behind-the-scenes TV, about myself.
 Oh, and I got to keep my apron 🙂 These are the things that made the experience worthwhile for me.

-And when I saw my partner and Xander waiting for me as I stepped into Perth airport after my week away, I nearly cried.
+And when I saw my partner and son waiting for me as I stepped into Perth airport after my week away, I nearly cried.
 The judges had clearly made the right choice for me.
 I was home.

 Even with the mini-interviews and a crew filming me at home for a day following the final 20 announcement, not much beside my shoes made it to the final cut.
 Thank you to all my beautiful friends and family for sticking with me throughout my television ordeal in spite of the airtime I received.
 You are the best.

-My hearty congratulations go to the Top 20 – you are all awesome and deserve the accolades you receive.
+My hearty congratulations go to the Top 20.
+You are all awesome and deserve the accolades you receive.

 Thanks so much for reading!
 See you next post, my last one focused on MasterChef, where I detail my learnings from the show,